Helsinki at a glance

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.

 - Important information

-Population 610,601 Languages Finnish Currency Euro Visa Information No visa required for EU citizens
+Population 610,601 Languages Finnish Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures